 Seeking Justice for Damages

 In wrongful death lawsuits involving police brutality, compensation for medical expenditures, funeral costs, loss of money, mental anguish, and loss of companionship can be granted.
-According to the Frantz Law Group, pursuing justice often involves navigating complex legal processes, engaging experienced legal representation, and understanding the limitations imposed by governmental immunity.
+According to Craig Altman, a Philadelphia wrongful death lawyer, pursuing justice often involves navigating complex legal processes, engaging experienced legal representation, and understanding the limitations imposed by governmental immunity.

 According to a recent report from ABC News in February 2023, the relatives of a 20-year-old man who was killed by a Columbus police officer have decided to initiate a wrongful death lawsuit against the officer involved.
 The lawsuit alleges that the officer shot Donovan Lewis, who was unarmed and lying in his bed, during a warrant arrest at his residence in August of the previous year.